ash-project/ash/documentation/topics/development/generators.md

   mix igniter.new my_project --install ash,ash_postgres
   ```

-- Create a new phoenix project with Ash & AshPostgres installed
+- Create a new phoenix project with Ash, AshPostgres and Phoenix installed

   ```
-  mix igniter.new my_project --install ash,ash_postgres --with phx.new
+  mix igniter.new my_project --install ash,ash_postgres,ash_phoenix --with phx.new
   ```

   > ### install hex archives {: .info}